animesh-garg/jekyll-website/src/resume/index.md

 div_class: vita
 ---

-I was born in [Gwalior, India](http://en.wikipedia.org/wiki/Gwalior), studied Manufacturing & Automation at [University of Delhi][du] and moved to the US in 2010 for graduate training.
+I was born in [Gwalior, India](http://en.wikipedia.org/wiki/Gwalior), studied Manufacturing & Automation at [University of Delhi][du] and moved to the US in 2010 for graduate study.

-I am interested problems at the intersection of optimization, machine learning, AI and robotics.
+I am interested in problems at the intersection of optimization, machine learning, AI and robotics.
 I study integration of algorithms with hardware design for applications in medical robotics and healthcare.
 I aim to develop models for human-machine collaboration, skill-augmentation, semi-supervised autonomy and healthcare decision support.
 My work employs and contributes to techniques in non-convex discrete optimization and representation learning.

 During my Ph.D., I have studied algorithmically grounded solutions for:
 + Learning & Automation in Surgical Subtasks.